Singapuras weigh just 4-8 pounds when full grown, but these little cats have big personalities.

 Adopt a Singapura Kitten or Cat

 Pricing for purebred Singapuras varies based on applicable markings, bloodlines, and other factors.
-Singapuras are still somewhat rare, with just 5,000 worldwide, including pet quality cats, and very few breeders.
+Singapuras are still somewhat rare, with very few breeders.
 In 2000, there were just 144 Singapuras registered with the Cat Fanciers’ Association.
 Expect to pay a legitimate breeder around $1,200 to $3,000 USD for a Singapura kitten (prices vary based on lineage, breeder reputation, whether the kitten is considered pet quality or show quality, and other factors).

 - Helgren, J.A.
 (2010).
 “Choosing a Singapura.”
 PetPlace.com.